GrahamBenHarper/bcdl/README.md

 Build your local database (assuming that you own 500 or less releases):

-`python bcdl.py --user email@here.com --password pass123word --update --max_albums 500`
+`python bcdl.py --username email@here.com --password pass123word --update --max_albums 500`

 Search your local database for the word 'haircuts':

-`python bcdl.py --user email@here.com --password pass123word --search haircuts`
+`python bcdl.py --username email@here.com --password pass123word --search haircuts`

 Or, display your entire local database:

-`python bcdl.py --user email@here.com --password pass123word --search`
+`python bcdl.py --username email@here.com --password pass123word --search`

 ## What does it do?